 You’ll need one pair of shoes you can wear all weekend.
 During the winter, I always bring a pair of boots without heels.
 They’re sturdy for walking and work with most winter outfits.

 For warmer trips, look for comfortable sandals or sneakers.
-Since they don’t take up much room, toss in another pair of sandals or flip flops if there is beach or pool time on the agenda.
+Since they don’t take up much room, toss in another pair of sandals or flip flops if you’ll be at the beach or pool.

 Shoes or boots can be worn on the plane or in the car if you’re driving.
 Volia!
 No space used in your backpack at all.